-Outputs tweets from any Twitter users (hashtag/keyword filterable) through the Widget interface.
-Can be called via shortcode or PHP function call
+Outputs tweets from any Twitter users, hashtag or keyword through the Widget interface.
+Can be called via shortcode or PHP function call and supports

 This is determined by your settings within the widget.
 The default is set to 5.

 If using the update frequency "Live (uncached)" ThinkTwit will show tweets that have occurred as far back as "max days" (up to the last 7 days, due to restrictions in the Twitter API).
 However, any other option will utilise ThinkTwit's own cache and will therefore display anything within the cache (up to "max days").

 If you aren't caching tweets then a message will be shown stating: "There have been no tweets for the past 7 days", but if you are caching tweets then it will simply show the tweets stored in the cache, even if they are older than 7 days.
 This message can be customised within the settings.